gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 [ALSA](https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture) (Advanced Linux Sound Architecture) is a Linux kernel component providing device drivers for sound cards, and a user space library interacting with the kernel drivers.
 It provides a [rich high-level API](http://www.alsa-project.org/alsa-doc/alsa-lib/) and hides hardware-specific stuff.

-ALSA uses a device hierarchy that is different from the PulseAudio hierarchy.
-See [this post](http://delogics.blogspot.ru/2014/11/understanding-alsa-device-subdevice-and.html) for an overview.
-Here it is:

-* **card**

-    ALSA card represents a hardware or virtual sound card.
-Hardware cards are backed by kernel drivers, while virtual cards are implemented completely in user space plugins.

-* **device**

-    ALSA card contains at least one playback or capture device.
-A device is something that is capable of processing single playback or recording stream.
-All devices or a card may be used independently and in parallel.
-Typically, every card has one playback device and one capture device.

-* **subdevice**

-    ALSA device contains at least one subdevice.
-All subdevices of the same device share the same playback or recording stream.
-For playback devices, subdevices are used to represent available slots for hardware mixing.
-Typically, there is no hardware mixing, and every device has a single subdevice.

-ALSA device is identified by a card number and device number.
-PulseAudio by default interacts only with hardware ALSA devices.
-PulseAudio currently doesn't use hardware mixing and so don't employ multiple subdevices even if they're available.

-For every ALSA device, there are several user space interfaces.
-The most important are:

-* **PCM**

-    [PCM](http://www.alsa-project.org/alsa-doc/alsa-lib/pcm.html) interface provides methods for playback and recording.

-    Applications can setup the per-device kernel-side ring buffer parameters, write or read samples to the buffer, and issue flow control operations.

-* **CTL**

-    [CTL](http://www.alsa-project.org/alsa-doc/alsa-lib/control.html) interface provides methods for configuring device volume and options.

-    Applications usually don't use it directly.
-Instead, they use the [mixer](http://www.alsa-project.org/alsa-doc/alsa-lib/mixer.html) interface, which is implemented on top of the [HCTL](http://www.alsa-project.org/alsa-doc/alsa-lib/hcontrol.html) interface, which in turn is implemented on top of the CTL interface.

-    The mixer interface provides access to a per-device mixer, containing multiple mixer elements.
-Each mixer element (a.k.a. jack control) is associated with a kernel-side  [kcontrol](https://01.org/linuxgraphics/gfx-docs/drm/sound/designs/jack-controls.html), which represents a volume control or a toggleable switch or enumeration for some device option.

-* **UCM**

-    [UCM](http://www.alsa-project.org/alsa-doc/alsa-lib/group__ucm.html) (Use Case Manager) provides high-level configuration presets that may be used instead of configuring mixer elements manually.

-    Applications can describe their use-cases by selecting one of available presets.
-The UCM then performs all necessary configuration automatically, hiding machine-specific details and complexity of the mixer interface.

 ALSA backend in PulseAudio automatically creates PulseAudio cards, card profiles, device ports, sources, and sinks:

 * PulseAudio card is associated with an ALSA card.